jmagar/nugs-dl/README.md

 A modern web application for downloading music and videos from nugs.net with real-time progress tracking and queue management.

+> **Built on the foundation of [Sorrow446/Nugs-Downloader](https://github.com/Sorrow446/Nugs-Downloader)**
+> This web application extends the excellent CLI downloader created by [@Sorrow446](https://github.com/Sorrow446) with a modern React-based web interface, real-time progress tracking, and Docker deployment capabilities.
+All core download functionality is based on their original Go implementation.

 ![Web UI Dashboard](assets/Screenshot%202025-05-22%20182133.png)
 ![Download Queue](assets/Screenshot%202025-05-22%20182239.png)
 ![Settings Panel](assets/Screenshot%202025-05-22%20182116.png)